 The physical and mental aspects of aging start to work on us.
 We may not be able to do the things we did when we were younger.
 Our health may be in decline to factor into this equation.
 Life-long family members and friends pass away.
 There are fewer of those of our generation that we can relate to.
 These factors could be difficult to come to terms with for many.

 Unfortunately none of us has a crystal ball, so we don’t actually know what condition our health will be, but it’s still a good idea to make a plan.
 Planning for retirement needs to include what you will do with your time.
 It needs to be something you enjoy that you can do for many years to come.
 Part of that plan should also include either living in a retirement community at some point, or getting involved with a nearby senior center; a place where you can interact with others of your generation.
-You need a reason to get out of bed in the morning, other than having to pee.
+When you retire, you need a reason to get out of bed in the morning, other than having to pee.